Yes, You Can Wear Braces with Missing Teeth | Miami Orthodontist

 Be sure to care for your teeth while you have your braces on.
 You should brush regularly and consider a water rinsing device to keep food particles from getting stuck.
 Or if things are difficult for you to clean your teeth around the braces, you may want to consider using clear aligners since they can be completely removed and then your teeth can be fully cleaned.
 Plaque is that fuzzy film you feel on your teeth after eating, and if it is not correctly removed, it can actually cause more tooth and gum damage.

 Orthodontic treatment can help people with missing teeth improve their total mouth health thanks to properly aligned teeth.
 Your teeth and gums will be healthier in the long run because they don’t have gaps that lead to trapped food causing gum disease or bone loss from biting incorrectly.
-Check with your orthodontist and see what he or she recommends for dental restoration.
+Check with your orthodontist near me and see what he or she recommends for dental restoration.
 And, your self-confidence will no doubt be boosted when you are all done thanks to a great smile.
 So the answer to the question can adults get braces with missing teeth is yes!
 You are never too old to have your teeth look great.

 Amazing experience!
 I’ve had my braces for 6 month now and I’m impressed of how much my teeth have changed.
 No pain at all.
 Dr. Ivanov is such a sweet person and very professional, he knows what he’s doing and always cares for patients personal concerns.
 Highly recommended!